bhojpur/policy/README.md

   && r.act == p.act
 ```

-Further more, if you are using ABAC,  you can try operator `in` like following in Bhojpur Policy (jPolicy and Node-Policy are not supported yet):
+Further more, if you are using ABAC,  you can try operator `in` like
+in `Bhojpur Policy` (jPolicy and Node-Policy are not supported yet):

 ```ini
 # Matchers